Cisco CLI Error: Invalid next hop address (it's this router)

 Static Routing on Cisco routers is covered extensively in Course 4 - Static Routes on this website.

 Want to test your networking skills with hands-on configuration and troubleshooting questions?
-Try out the Workshops section of this website here: Workshops (Login required).
+Try out the Workshops section of this website here: CCNA 200-301 Consolidation Labs (Login required).